Top US Officials in Asia on First Overseas Visit

 Despite these remarks, Washington is signaling that it is still open to dialogue with Beijing.

-Secretary Blinken and White House national security advisor Jake Sullivan are expected to meet later in the week with Wang Yi, China’s foreign minister, and chief diplomat Yang Jiechi in Anchorage, Alaska- the first time since last June that officials from both countries have held bilateral talks.
+Secretary Blinken and White House national security adviser Jake Sullivan are expected to meet later in the week with Wang Yi, China’s foreign minister, and chief diplomat Yang Jiechi in Anchorage, Alaska, the first time since last June that officials from both countries have held bilateral talks.

 North Korean silence

-But, since February, the Biden administration has attempted to reach out to Pyongyang through several diplomatic channels, but hasn’t received any response, according to an unnamed U.S. official who spoke with the Reuters News Agency.
+Since February, the Biden administration has attempted to contact Pyongyang through several diplomatic channels but has not received any response, according to an unnamed U.S. official who spoke with the Reuters News Agency.

+The silence was broken Tuesday when Kim Yo Jong, the influential sister of North Korean leader Kim Jong Un, issued a statement ahead of Blinken and Austin’s talks in Tokyo accusing the Biden administration of being eager “to spread the smell of gunpowder on our land from across the ocean.”

+Kim Yo Jong also warned the new administration not to start any provocations so as not to “lose sleep” over the next four years.

 Leif-Eric Easley, an associate professor of international studies at Ewha Womans University in Seoul, says Pyongyang could be ignoring these overtures for any number of reasons, including prioritizing domestic economic issues or out of fear of holding talks during the COVID-19 pandemic.